mickyvx/Helpdesk-FE/README.md

-# Help Desk Front-End
+# Helpdesk Front-End

 Maintained by Michael Vorster

-Front-End component of the helpdesk sofftware package.
+Front-End component of the Helpdesk Sofftware.
 Built using React and Next.js.